shreyajadhav/PetPal/README.md

 # PetPal
-This is a silly webpage...that connects your pets to their soulmates.
+This is a silly webpage where your pets go to find romance, heartache, and maybe even that special someone.